Every Supreme Court justice of the past 50 years

 You may also like: States that have accepted the most refugees in the past decade

-San Francisco native Stephen Breyer continues to serve on the Supreme Court nearly a quarter-century after his nomination and confirmation.
-Hired as a clerk for Justice Arthur Goldberg just one year out of law school, Breyer served as Special Counsel for the Senate Judiciary Committee and was a Watergate prosecutor.
-The hallmark of the Clinton appointee's tenure has been pragmatism, acting as a moderate voice who defers to decisions made by the Legislature.
+San Francisco native Stephen Breyer served on the Supreme Court nearly a quarter-century after his nomination and confirmation, far longer than the average justice’s 16-year run.
+Hired just one year out of law school as a clerk for Justice Arthur Goldberg, Breyer served as Special Counsel for the Senate Judiciary Committee and was a Watergate prosecutor.
+The hallmark of the Clinton appointee's tenure was pragmatism, acting as a moderate voice with deference to decisions made by the Legislature.
+He announced his retirement in January 2022 that he would retire after the 2021-2022 term.

 John Roberts (2005–Present)